Vietnam.vn - Nền tảng quảng bá Việt Nam

 Transport infrastructure has been invested but is not yet synchronized.
 Photo by Ta Hai.

-Over the past 10 years, Hanoi's population has increased by an average of 3-5% per year, while the land area for traffic on the new urban construction land area has reached 10.35% and the area for static traffic is less than 1%.
+Over the past 10 years, Hanoi 's population has increased by an average of 3-5% per year, while the land area for traffic on the new urban construction land area has reached 10.35% and the area for static traffic is less than 1%.

-Mr. Do Viet Hai - Deputy Director of Hanoi Department of Transport said that the Hanoi Capital planning for the period 2021-2030, with a vision to 2050, which is being submitted to the Prime Minister for approval, has identified a plan to develop the transport network as a basis for reviewing and adjusting the Hanoi Capital Transport Planning in the coming period.
+Mr. Do Viet Hai - Deputy Director of Hanoi Department of Transport said that the planning of Hanoi Capital for the period 2021-2030, with a vision to 2050, which is being submitted to the Prime Minister for approval, has identified a plan to develop the transport network as a basis for reviewing and adjusting the Hanoi Capital Transport Planning in the coming period.

 The Capital Planning identifies 6 key tasks and 4 breakthroughs.
-In particular, focusing on developing a synchronous transport infrastructure system, connecting inter-regions by expressways, beltways, gateway traffic intersections, and a bridge system across the Red River and Duong River.
+In particular, focusing on developing a synchronous transport infrastructure system, connecting inter-regions by expressways, beltways, gateway intersections, and a bridge system across the Red River and Duong River.

 "Develop public transport, basically complete urban railways, belt roads, and bridges across the Red River before 2035, fundamentally solving traffic congestion at the city's gateways and inner-city areas," said Mr. Hai.